AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_PA.md

 ### Connect to the instruments

 The first step is to select the relevant instruments in each dropdown of the *Instruments* tab.
 Power supply selection is optinal but will limit the FoM that can be calculated.
 Select *None: NA* for the instruments that will not be used.
-Read the instrument connection tutorial for detailed information on how to edit the instrument database (comming soon...).
+Read the instrument connection tutorial for detailed information on how to edit the [instrument database](https://aresapp.readthedocs.io/latest/tutorial_instr.html).

 ![Connect Insruments](./assets/PA/connect_inst.png){witdh=1920px align=center}